node-apn/node-apn/doc/connection.markdown

  - `connectionRetryLimit` {Number} The maximum number of connection failures that will be tolerated before `apn` will "terminate".
 [See below.](#connection-retry-limit) (Defaults to: 10)

- - `fastMode` {Boolean} Whether to aggresively empty the notification buffer while connected - if set to true node-apn may enter a tight loop under heavy load while delivering notifications.
-(Defaults to: `false`)

 ##### Connection retry limit
 TLS errors such as expired or invalid certificates will cause an error to be emitted, but in this case it is futile for `apn` to continue attempting to connect.
 There may also be other cases where connectivity issues mean that a process attempting to send notifications may simply become blocked with an ever-increasing queue of notifications.
 To attempt to combat this a (configurable) retry limit of 10 has been introduced.
 If ten consecutive connection failures occur then `apn` will emit an `error` event for the connection, then a `transmissionError` event will be emitted for *each* notification in the queue, with the error code `connectionRetryLimitExceeded` (514).